-This guide is intended to give a brief overview of what you can expect to happen if attending an employment tribunal hearing, and what you can expect if giving evidence.
+This is a brief overview of what you can expect if you are attending an employment tribunal hearing, and what you can expect if you are giving evidence.

 Getting to the tribunal